Troubleshooting Volkswagen Transmission Problems

 Possible causes

-• A worn dual-clutch assembly as a result of normal wear-and-tear.
+- A worn dual-clutch assembly as a result of normal wear-and-tear.
 Although repair kits allow partial repair, replacing the whole clutch assembly is usually the best solution.

-• Broken or worn engine or gearbox mounts.
+- Broken or worn engine or gearbox mounts.
 This allows excessive movement, causing the engine and gearbox to jump when pulling off from a standstill.

-DSG transmission going into limp mode
+DSG transmission is going into limp mode

 Possible causes

-• Various sensor failures, such as temperature sensors.
+- Various sensor failures, such as temperature sensors.
 Check the suspected sensor and replace it if needed.

 Troubleshooting a VW transmission problem can be challenging.
-While checking the basics, reading the codes, resetting the VW transmission, and checking transmission fluid levels are DIY tasks, in-depth troubleshooting should be performed by an auto mechanic, VW dealer, or expert that offers VW repair service.
+While checking the basics, reading the codes, resetting the VW transmission, and checking transmission fluid levels are DIY tasks, in-depth troubleshooting should be performed by an auto mechanic, VW dealer, or expert who offers VW repair service.

 VW Trans. in Emerg.
 Mode.
 You Can Continue Driving